galarant/social_secretary/README.md

    $ pip install -r requirements.txt
    ```

-7. Make sure your social_secretary database exists, and that your settings file is properly configured:
+7. Make sure that your settings file is properly configured:

    In social_secretary/settings.py:
    ```python